 Web enter “Tailem Bend Railway Museum”

 The former railway station building in the main street of Tailem Bend is now used as a Tourist Information Centre.
 Part of the building including a former signal cabin area houses a collection of railway photos and other exhibits.
-Open 10am to 4pm daily according to the website.
+Open 10am to 3pm daily according to the website.
 Public toilets and an Rx locomotive in a playground are close handy to the station building.
+Entry is free.

 Locomotives